ripeshsadhu/100DaysOfPython/README.md

 # 100DaysOfPython
+Part of the 100DaysOfCodingChallenge

-#This is Simply a Fun Project which generates the Band Name
+This is Simple Fun Project which generates the Band Name

-This Generates the Name of the Band upo User Inputting the name of the Birth Place and the name of their Pet.
+Code Generates the Name of the Band upon User Inputting the name of the Birth Place and the name of their Pet.